 Winton Bicycle Accident Lawyer

-Most bicyclists are aware of the dangers of bike riding and usually take precautions to prevent accidents.
-Although not uncommon in a smaller town like Winton, nobody expects to be involved in a serious bicycle accident.
+Most bicyclists know the dangers of bike riding and usually take precautions to prevent accidents.
+Although not uncommon in a smaller town like Winton, nobody expects to be involved in a severe bicycle accident.

 In May 2021, a 67-year-old man was hit and killed while riding his bicycle in Winton.
 The CHP said the accident happened about 10:30 pm at the intersection of Santa Fe Drive and Chestnut Lane.